openfheorg/openfhe-development/docs/assets/sphinx_rsts/contributing/developer_ci_cd_docs.rst

 the compiler map visit section `Compiler
 Selection <#compiler-selection>`__

-   ⚠ Before adding new compiler options developers must ensure that the server as the compiler installed and match the path correctly in the JSON map.
+.. warning:: Before adding new compiler options developers must ensure that the server as the compiler installed and match the path correctly in the JSON map.

-*example JSON map definition*
+**example JSON map definition**

 .. code:: yml